Hack-for-California/Gentrification-in-the-Central-Valley/README.md

 This is a finished project we are trying to fork and adapt for San Joaquin County. https://www.urbandisplacement.org/

-## Previous work and issues encountered (ISSUE THIS IN THE ISSUES CUE)
-(Using Windows 10) Inside the anaconda navigator, go to environments > open terminal using a new environment called "typologies".
-Attempt to run python script using commands found in readme.
-Be sure to use "python" instead of "python3" in commands like "python3 1_data_download.py Atlanta".
-Doing so will prompt the terminal to ask you to download different modules, such as "Census" or "Geopandas".
-Upon trying to install "Geopandas", we ran into a GDAL issue.

-The 2000 Census API Key is broken.
-UDP has been notified about this issue, and we are waiting for the Census to fix it.
-In the meantime, lines of code that use 2000 data must be commented out.
-Code requires the below registration.

 ### Link to activate API key for Census Data
 https://api.census.gov/data/key_signup.html